ufoscout/Modular_Monolith_POC/README.md

 The only requirement needed to deploy and start the solution is a properly configured JDK 8.
 In addition, the port 8080 of the target machine must be available.

-To build from the source code, maven 3 is additionally required (please note that on the first build the entire nodejs ecosystem is downloaded, this takes some minutes)
+To build from the source code, maven 3 is additionally required (please note that on the first build the entire nodejs ecosystem is downloaded, this takes some minutes).
+The maven build process executes the unit and integration tests; the latest Chrome browser is needed to execute the frontend tests in headless mode.

 ## Technology stack